d99kris/nmail/README.md

 ### html_to_text_cmd

 This field allows customizing how nmail should convert HTML emails to text.
-If not specified, nmail uses a helper script `html2nmail` which in turn uses `pandoc` (for html without tables), `w3m`, `lynx` or `elinks` if available on the system (in that order).
-The exact command used is one of:
+If not specified, nmail uses its bundled [html2nmail](/src/html2nmail) helper script (extracted to a temporary location at runtime), which in turn uses `pandoc` (for html without tables), `w3m`, `lynx` or `elinks` if available on the system (in that order).
+The exact command used by the helper is one of:
 - `pandoc -f html -t plain+literate_haskell --wrap=preserve`
 - `w3m -T text/html -I utf-8 -dump`
 - `lynx -assume_charset=utf-8 -display_charset=utf-8 -nomargins -dump`